CBMT-DT: History

-CBMT first signed on the air on January 10, 1954, as Montreal's second television station; previously, English and French-language programs had shared time on CBFT, Canada's first television station.
-By the end of 1953, Canada had about a dozen television stations either licensed or under construction, and American competition was about to arrive in Montreal with the construction of WCAX-TV in Burlington, Vermont, and WIRI-TV from North Pole, New York (nearby to Plattsburgh, New York and now known as WPTZ).
+CBMT was originally licensed in 1950 to operate on channel 5.
+It first signed on the air on January 10, 1954, as Montreal's second television station; previously, English and French-language programs had shared time on CBFT, Canada's first television station.
+By the end of 1953, Canada had about a dozen television stations either licensed or under construction, and American competition was about to arrive in Montreal with the construction of WCAX-TV in Burlington, Vermont, and WIRI-TV from North Pole, New York (near Plattsburgh and now known as WPTZ).
 The CBC decided that it was imperative to stop time-sharing in English and in French, so CBMT was included in the network's expansion plans for television; upon its sign-on, CBMT became the exclusive English-language CBC station for Montreal; CBFT, simultaneous to this, became an exclusive French-language station.

 The station was branded in the late 1970s and early 1980s as "Montreal 6", becoming "CBC Television Montreal 6" by the mid-1980s, and "CBC Television Montreal" during the 1990s.
 Since 1997, CBMT has been the only full-fledged CBC station in the province of Quebec.
 Previously, the only other CBC station in the province had been Quebec City's CKMI-TV.
 However, in 1997, CKMI switched its affiliation to the Global Television Network.
 CBMT set up a full-power rebroadcaster, CBVE, on CKMI's old channel 5, while CKMI moved to channel 20.

 CBMT transmits from the Mount Royal candelabra tower, in Mount Royal Park, overlooking the city of Montreal.
 As a result, channel 6 experiences severe multipath interference in parts of the city and South Shore.

 It was also previously seen unscrambled on C-band satellite until the early-2000s, when it switched to a proprietary digital satellite signal.
 When the signal was sent unscrambled on the C-band, many American satellite viewers tuned into CBMT for a variety of news, entertainment, and sports – particularly the CBC's Hockey Night in Canada and Olympic Games television broadcasts, which gave a different perspective than the American broadcasts.
 That Canadian signal is still available, but it requires the purchase of a dedicated and expensive receiver, or a grey market subscription to a Canadian satellite service.

 Due to several cutbacks over the years, master control for the station is now based at the Canadian Broadcasting Centre in Toronto.